BillyOutlast/UNIT3D-Guide/README.md

 - **Fix MySQL root user error:**
     If you encounter `ERROR 1396 (HY000) ...
 CREATE USER failed for 'root'@'%'`, run the following inside the MySQL CLI:
+    To execute MySQL commands directly inside the running MySQL container, use:

+    ```bash
+    ./vendor/bin/sail exec mysql mysql -u root -p
+    ```

+    This opens a MySQL shell as the root user.
+Enter your password when prompted.
     ```sql
     ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'your_root_password';
     FLUSH PRIVILEGES;